-Additionally, the bill introduces new provisions regarding patient financial liability when receiving physical therapy services without a referral.
-It emphasizes that third-party payers are not mandated to provide reimbursement for physical therapy services and may require certain conditions to be met, such as medical necessity or preapproval.
-The bill aims to enhance the clarity and efficiency of physical therapy practices while ensuring patient safety and proper care protocols.
-The amendments will take effect 180 days after the bill is enacted into law.
+Furthermore, the bill introduces new provisions regarding patient financial liability when receiving physical therapy services without a referral.
+It emphasizes that third-party reimbursement for physical therapy services does not require additional mandates for worker's compensation benefits and allows third-party payers to set benefit requirements.
+The amendments aim to enhance the clarity and effectiveness of physical therapy practices while ensuring patient safety and financial awareness.
+The bill will take effect 180 days after being enacted into law.

 Statutes affected: Senate Introduced Bill: 333.17801